csg-i/assetcompliancetracker/README.md

 It then sets the list returned into the nodes attributes where they can be retrieved by the CHEF Inspec compliance tests.

-## .NET Core 2.1 AWS Lambda
+## .NET Core 3.0 AWS Lambda
 Lambda is an AWS serverless offering.
 The Lambda component is used to Gather information from the various CHEF Automate servers configured in the database.
-It is also an extensible framework allowing for configuration based lamda functions to be added.
+It is also an extensible framework allowing for configuration based lambda functions to be added.
 There is only one Lambda that need be deployed, but it takes as single JSON argument in the form of

     {"name":"function to run", "index":0}